 Ryanair flying with a baby tip: we always purchase the Priority & 2 cabin bags tickets.
 We find priority boarding invaluable to gave us some extra time to settle J and ourselves and to sort out our cabin baggage.

 Ryanair almost always boards their flights via stairs to the aircraft and there is often a short bus journey to the plane.
 Boarding usually takes place at the front and back of the plane to allow passengers to board as quickly as possible.

 Ryanair flying with a baby tip: we like to keep cabin baggage to a minimum and try to avoid having too many bags.
 Buses and stairs can be difficult with bags and a baby.
 We’ve always had multiple offers of help from fellow passengers when flying together with J or on a solo flight with him.

 Food and drinks: food and drinks are not provided unless purchased on board.
-We always bring sufficient supplies of milk and food for J (in line with the rules of the airport we are flying from) and the Ryanair crew have always been happy to provide water to heat bottles and food pouches.
+We always bring sufficient supplies of milk and food for our kids (in line with the rules of the airport we are flying from) and the Ryanair crew have always been happy to provide water to heat bottles and food pouches.

 Ryanair flying with a baby tip: even boiled water is unlikely to be sterile on a flight so make sure to bring a flask with sterile water if you need it.